We used to be human.

 Then he’d shift, on the verge of something, and I’d duck my head and whirl away, my hair a copper fall of cowardice shielding me from him and the world.

-I was a timorous thing with a dusky blush on my cheeks and lowered eyes that barely dared to glance back, because I was the shy, sweet innocent.
+I was a timorous thing with a dusky blush on my cheeks and lowered eyes that barely dared to glance back, because I always had to be Father’s obedient daughter.
+I was the shy, sweet innocent.

 And you, Anza.

 My best friend.